tkaal/demo-webapp/README.md

 ```
 http://<webapp_domain>:<webapp_port>/insert-item
 ```
 The API endpoint is expecting a HTTP POST request with json body that contains key **appname**.
-Value of json key **appname** will be used to insert the new item to webapp's database table.
-Keep in mind that webapp database uses **appname** column as the primary key meaning that no duplicates are allowed.
+The value of key **appname** will be used to insert a new item to webapp's database table.
+Keep in mind that webapp database uses **appname** column as the primary key, meaning that no duplicates are allowed.
 Example payload:
 ```
 {"appname": "testikene"}
 ```

-If the POST request is successful, then webapp will respond with a success message (e.g. adding new item **testikene** to webapp database):
+If the POST request is successful, then webapp will respond with a success message (e.g. adding new item **testikene** to webapp's database):
 ```
 teele@sk-demo:~$ curl -X POST http://webapp.demo:8080/insert-item -H 'Content-Type: application/json' -d '{"appname": "testikene"}'
 Successfully added new application testikene to monitoring table!